8. Troubleshooting - Windows

 All midi drivers on Windows are exclusive, meaning only one application can use them at any time.
 In other words, only one application can use a MIDI device.
 On the Mac MIDI devices can be shared in between applications.

-How to check if another app is using the C1-xMP1
+How to check if another app is using the C1-xMP1 in MIDIView

 Close your DAW and any other MIDI related software.